Biography

 Research interests

-I am interested in how voyaging has been used as a metaphor in literature and culture since the sixteenth century, including in early modern drama, eighteenth-centure satire, folk and fairy tales, Romantic poetry, autobiography and memoir, nineteenth-century novels, contemporary fiction and film.
-The current focus of my research is Samuel Taylor Coleridge's The Rime of the Ancient Mariner (1798, 1817), its contexts, versions, illustrations and relevance for the twenty-first century.
-I am also interested in the writings of the french feminist Luce Irigaray (b.
-1930), especially in their impact on contemporary literary criticism.
+I am interested in how voyaging has been used as a metaphor in literature and culture since the sixteenth century, including in early modern drama, eighteenth-century satire, folk and fairy tales, Romantic poetry, autobiography and memoir, nineteenth-century novels, and contemporary fiction and film.
+The current focus of my research is Samuel Taylor Coleridge's The Rime of the Ancient Mariner (1798, 1817) and its relevance in the twenty-first century.
+To this end I have been reading The Rime in relation to Yann Martel's shipwreck narrative Life of Pi (2001) and considering how these works may help us to address ecological concerns and reimagine our relationship to the environment in a warming world.

 Teaching interests